 When the Western world thinks of World War II or the Holocaust, it thinks of D-Day, of Dunkirk, of Auschwitz, of Anne Frank, and of Schindler’s List.
 The systematic killing of millions of Jews from all across Europe is well documented and for a few is still in living memory – there are museums, memorials, books and films that serve as a reminder of human cruelty in an attempt to ensure we learn from our past as a species and that we never repeat its crimes.

 Concentration camps remain the most prominent part of the Holocaust in the public consciousness, largely because the very concept of a location built with the sole intention of working people to death or killing them upon arrival is almost unthinkable.
 Many of these sites can now be visited; they represent a tangible link to Germany’s dark past.

-The Jewish people were undeniably the group that suffered the most at the hands of the Nazis, but to say they were the only ones who did so would be a massive understatement.
+The Jewish people were undeniably the group that suffered the most at the hands of the Nazis, but to say they were the only ones would be a massive understatement.

 Often left out of the spotlight when it comes to films that depict either the Holocaust or World War II in general (with a few exceptions) is the story of the Eastern Front; not entirely surprising, given how the English-speaking world had little involvement, and also given how the winning side was the Soviet Union.
 It is commonly accepted that the Soviets were on par with the Nazis in the human rights abuses department.